Majors and Minors

 The sociology major leads to the terminal degree of a Bachelor of Science (B.S.).
 There are two “tracks” or concentrations that help students receive the education they need to prepare for careers and employment in sociology or related fields.

-The Traditional Concentration is aimed at preparing students for graduate school, or for finding employment with a government agency, private business, or non-profit organization.
+The Culture and Society Concentration is aimed at preparing students for graduate school, or for finding employment with a government agency, private business, or non-profit organization.

-The Criminal Justice Concentration is aimed at preparing students for law school or employment in a law enforcement agency, such as the FBI, probation officer, or a local police force.
+The Criminology Concentration is aimed at preparing students for law school or employment in a law enforcement agency, such as the FBI, probation officer, or a local police force.

 Regardless of the concentration, all students pursuing our major will receive personal instruction and one-on-one mentoring and advising.
 Majors are also encouraged to take courses from related disciplines on relevant topics in order to personalize their education.